 - Many developers believe that it is gradually becoming obsolete.

-Ember is another open-source framework to keep an eye on.
+Ember is another open-source frontend framework to keep an eye on.
 It could assist you in developing modern user interfaces for internet solutions, mobile and desktop apps, and cross-platform applications.

 It adheres to the MVVM pattern.
 Ember generates a testing programme by default for each new entity, which is a useful feature.
 When you use Ember, you can always rely on the platform's ever-expanding community of brilliant developers to release and improve new features.

 - Consistent documentation

 - A little rough for beginners

 - Not ideal for small projects

 Tinder, Netflix, Apple Music, Chipotle, Blue Apron, Nordstrom, Yahoo!, LinkedIn, PlayStation Now, and Vine.